What is tuberculosis?

 Not all tuberculosis is contagious.
 Only serious tuberculosis of the lungs is infectious.
 After treatment for 14 days, one is no longer contagious.
 Patients with tuberculosis outside the lungs are never contagious.

 Patients with tuberculosis of the lungs may remain living together with their family.
 The greatest risk of contagion is prior to the start of treatment.

 All patients must be on sick leave during the first 14 days of treatment.

 This is partly because persons with lung tuberculosis are contagious but also to get them used to the medication.
 In special instances the sick leave may be prolonged.
 This applies to personnel in kindergartens and schools and other groups who have close contact with other people.

 It is important to limit the spread of contagion.
 Treatment of patients with tuberculosis of the lungs must therefore be started quickly.
 After 14 days of antibiotic treatment, the patient is no longer contagious.

 Once treatment is begun it must be ascertained who infected the patient and whether he or she has infected others.

 An examination of the person’s contacts (contact tracing) is therefore carried out.
 Contact tracings carried out in collaboration with the staff of the lung clinic or outpatient department.

 To find out whether others are infected an examination is carried out of the closest family members and perhaps one’s colleagues at work, classmates or others in close contact with the patient.
-Contacts may be given a skin test on their arm (Mantouxtest / tuberculin test), a blood sample may be taken or their lungs may be X-rayed.
+Contacts will be offered a bloodtest and a chest X-Ray.

 Cleaning at home